dhis2/developer-portal/docs/tutorials/setup-env.md

 id: setup-env
 title: Environment Setup
 ---
-This tutorial will help you set up your local development environment to build your first DHIS2 app using the [DHIS2 Application Platform](https://platform.dhis2.nu/#/), which provides a fully-featured DHIS2 app, with out-of-the-box tools and components ready to be customized for your use case.
+This tutorial will help you set up your local development environment to build your first DHIS2 app using the [DHIS2 Application Platform](https://platform.dhis2.nu/#/), which provides a full-featured DHIS2 app, with out-of-the-box tools and components ready to be customized for your use case.

 In this section we will: